Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/unwrapping.rst

 The more seams there are, the less stretching there is, but this is often an issue for the texturing process.
 It is a good idea to have as few seams as possible while having the least amount of stretching.
 Try to hide seams where they will not be seen.
-In productions where 3d Paint is used, this becomes less of an issue, as projection painting can easily deal with seams, as opposed to 2d texturing, where it is difficult to match the edges of different UV islands.
+In productions where 3D paint is used, this becomes less of an issue, as projection painting can easily deal with seams, as opposed to 2D texturing, where it is difficult to match the edges of different UV islands.

 The workflow is the following: